-Computers generate heat when turned on and when batteries are charging.
-Notebook computers can generate a significant amount of heat due to their compact size.
+Computers, AC adapters, and many accessories can generate heat when turned on and when batteries are charging.
 Always follow these basic precautions:

-- Do not leave the base of your notebook computer in contact with your lap or any part of your body for an extended period when the computer is functioning or when the battery is charging.
-Your computer produces some heat during normal operation.
-Extended contact with the body could cause discomfort or, potentially, a skin burn. - Do not operate your computer or charge the battery near flammable materials or in explosive environments. - Ventilation slots, fans and/or heat sinks are provided with the product for safety, comfort, and reliable operation.
+- Do not leave your computer, AC adapter, or accessories in contact with your lap or any part of your body for an extended period when the products are functioning or when the battery is charging.
+Your computer, AC adapter, and many accessories produce some heat during normal operation.
+Extended contact with the body could cause discomfort or, potentially, a skin burn. - Do not charge the battery or operate your computer, AC adapter, or accessories near flammable materials or in explosive environments. - Ventilation slots, fans, and heat sinks are provided with the product for safety, comfort, and reliable operation.
 These features might inadvertently become blocked by placing the product on a bed, sofa, carpet, or other flexible surface.
-Never block, cover or disable these features.
+Never block, cover, or disable these features.

-You should inspect your desktop computer for dust accumulation at least once every three months.
+Inspect your desktop computer for dust accumulation at least once every three months.
 Before inspecting your computer, turn off the power and unplug the computer's power cord from the electrical outlet; then remove any dust from vents and perforations in the bezel.
-If you notice external dust accumulation, you should also examine and remove dust from the inside of the computer including heat sink inlet fins, power supply vents, and fans.
+If you notice external dust accumulation, then examine and remove dust from the inside of the computer including heat sink inlet fins, power supply vents, and fans.
 Always turn off and unplug the computer before opening the cover.
 If possible, avoid operating your computer within 2 feet of high-traffic areas.
-If you must operate your computer in or near a high-traffic area, you should inspect and, if necessary, clean your computer more frequently.
+If you must operate your computer in or near a high-traffic area, inspect and, if necessary, clean your computer more frequently.